OpenWaterFoundation/owf-learn-linux-shell/mkdocs-project/docs/install.md

 Linux shell software must be installed before running the shell command program and shell scripts.
 Installing shell software on Windows requires extra effort.
-Default shell scripts will already be installed in Linux environments, although others can additionally be installed.
+Default shell programs will already be installed in Linux environments, although others can additionally be installed.
 This page describes how to install different shell programs, as well as providing background on which shell to use.